TuongCoffee/TuongCoffee/README.md

 This story starts with hacking.
 Literally.

 I started learning programming when I was around **11–12 years old**, mainly because I wanted to use **Roblox scripts**.
-At first, I wasn’t interested in programming itself — I just wanted to **hack**.
+At first, I wasn’t interested in programming itself.
+I just wanted to **hack**.

-I searched things like *“Roblox hack scripts”* and found executors such as **Delta**, **Fluxus**, and **Krnl**, which allowed scripts to run inside the Roblox client.
+I searched for things like *“Roblox hack scripts”* and found executors such as **Delta**, **Fluxus**, and **Krnl**, which allowed scripts to run inside the Roblox client.
 I used scripts from YouTube and Google, experimented with them, and tried different things.

 That phase was fun, but it didn’t last.